Police parade 56 suspects in Borno - Premium Times Nigeria

-The police in Borno have arrested 56 suspects in connection with various offences in continuation of the Operation PUFF ADER in the past one month in the state.
+The police in Borno have arrested 56 suspects in connection with various offences in continuation of the Operation Puff Adder in the past one month in the state.

 The State Police Commissioner, Mohammed Aliyu, made the disclosure while parading the suspects on Tuesday in Maiduguri, the state capital.

-He disclosed that the suspects were apprehended at different times and locations over alleged robbery, act of terrorism, cattle rustling and criminal intimidation.
+He said the suspects were apprehended at different times and locations, over alleged robbery, terrorism, cattle rustling, and criminal intimidation.

 Other offences are cheating, attempted kidnapping, rape, murder, adultery, public nuisance and possession of narcotic substances.

-Mr Aliyu explained that hundreds of parcels of cannabis were concealed under firewood, household and electrical appliances in the truck, adding that the arrest was sequel to series of intelligence gathering by the command.
+Mr said that hundreds of parcels of cannabis were concealed under logs of firewood, household and electrical appliances in the truck, adding that the arrest was sequel to series of intelligence gathering by the command.

-The commissioner disclosed that one suspect (name withheld) was arrested at Dikwa Low Cost Estate in Maiduguri, on November 22; and one other (name withheld), on alleged robbery of a mobile phone in Maiduguri on December 3.
+The commissioner disclosed that one suspect (name withheld) was arrested at Dikwa Low-cost Estate in Maiduguri, on November 22; and one other (name withheld), on an alleged robbery of a mobile phone in Maiduguri on December 3.

-Mr Aliyu said one suspect (name withheld) was arrested over alleged attempt to kidnap one person on December 7; while one other suspect (name withheld) was also arrested on December 4, in possession of a stolen car.
+Mr Aliyu said that one suspect (name withheld) was arrested over alleged attempt to kidnap one person on Dec.
+7; while one other suspect (name withheld) was also arrested on December 4, in possession of a stolen car.

 He revealed that three other suspects (names withheld), were arrested in possession of rustled cows at Kwaya Kusar market, saying the cows were suspected to have been rustled when Boko Haram insurgents attacked and killed two persons at Tolomeri community.